 Such uses may expand without a public hearing or Board of Zoning Appeals approval provided no additional property is acquired to accommodate the expansion, and further provided that such expansion conforms to other pertinent provisions of this ordinance.

-8-3 Prohibited Uses
+8-3 New or Unlisted Uses and Use Interpretation

-Any use which is not expressly permitted in a district shall be prohibited.
+The Zoning Administrator shall be authorized to make a use determination whenever there is a question regarding the category of use based on the definitions, permitted uses, and intent found in regulations of each zoning district in this ordinance or the zoning administrator may require that the use be processed in accordance with the procedures established in Chapter 5, Special Exceptions.

 8-4 Parking, Storage, or Use of Campers or Recreational Vehicles in Residential zones